 Sometimes everyone's a suspect because Everybody Did It

-Long story short, its better to have lots and lots of suspects, because that it part of what makes it a mystery.
+Long story short, it's better to have lots and lots of suspects, because that is part of what makes it a mystery.

 open/close all folders